Frequently Asked Questions

 The vault readiness score helps you track your progress over time and shows you what's missing.

-Think about what would cause the most confusion if you were suddenly gone tomorrow.
+Think about what someone would need if they had to step in for you tomorrow.
 Common starting points:

 Financial: bank accounts, investment accounts, credit cards, loans, insurance policies.